MihaiBojescu/Freenom-DNS-manager/README.md

 # Freenom DNS manager
-A Freenom DNS manager written in Python.
+A _hacky_ (as in not using the API, but the website itself) Freenom DNS manager written in Python using
+* requests for login, domain page content getter, removing address records and adding address records
+* HTMLParser for parsing the domain pages

 ## Usage
 Use freenom-dns-manager with the following args: